 [Boomkat | iTunes]

 2 | The Mount Fuji Doomjazz Corporation – Roadburn

 Honestly, it’s tempting to think that The Mount Fuji Doomjazz Corporation can simply do no wrong.
 Two years ago, on Anthropomorphic (my best album of 2011) they defined fin de siècle jazz; now, in this live performance from the Roadburn festival, they’ve reached far beyond it into a post-apocalyptic hinterland.
 Such a wasted musical context as this can only bestow on the vestiges of melody a dignity and majesty of the heaviest kind.
 Ultimately, as i noted in my review in October, the piece results in “a musical and an emotional tabula rasa”; having wiped the slate clean, one can scarcely imagine where they’ll go next.

 1 | Philippe Petit – Needles in Pain

 In fact, to continue the existential thread, so much does Petit make the music as a whole feel like the spontaneous consequent of our own unwitting participation that it begs the question of whether any of this material can be heard as diegetic.
-That’s imaginary, obviously, but regardless, it doesn’t prevent a fundamental undermining of the concepts of composer, performer & listener; indeed, it challenges us directly to find our place & our role—or, more likely, on further listenings, multiple places & roles—with respect to Petit’s inscrutable material. i don’t know if i’ve ever heard an album with the ability to provoke such intense inner conflict as this, or to force such a re-evaluation of the entire music-making/-listening experiences.
-As such, Needles in Pain is unique & amazing, & easily my best album of 2013.
+That’s imaginary, obviously, but regardless, it doesn’t prevent a fundamental undermining of the concepts of composer, performer and listener; indeed, it challenges us directly to find our place and our role—or, more likely, on further listenings, multiple places and roles—with respect to Petit’s inscrutable material. i don’t know if i’ve ever heard an album with the ability to provoke such intense inner conflict as this, or to force such a re-evaluation of the entire music-making/-listening experiences.
+As such, Needles in Pain is unique and amazing, and easily my best album of 2013.